rust-console/gba/book/src/04-non-video/01-buttons.md

 * R
 * L

 Bits above that are not used.
-However, since the arrow left and right can never be pressed at the same time, and the arrows up and down can never be pressed at the same time, this register will never read as zero.
+However, since the left and right directions, as well as the up and down directions, can never be pressed at the same time, the `KEYINPUT` register should never read as zero.
+Of course, the register _might_ read as zero if someone is using an emulator that allows for such inputs, so I wouldn't go so far as to make it be `NonZeroU16` or anything like that.

 When programming, we usually are thinking of what buttons we want to have _be pressed_ instead of buttons we want to have _not be pressed_.
 This means that we